PRO-LIFE SCHOLARSHIPS

 Apply for the Phillip Baumberger Scholarship today!

-Phillip Baumberger Scholars can earn $3,000 per year, up to $12,000 throughout their undergraduate collegiate career while changing hearts and minds on abortion.
+Phillip Baumberger Scholars can earn up to $12,000 throughout their undergraduate collegiate career while changing hearts and minds on abortion.
 Apply online today!

 HOW TO APPLY

-Finalists will be contacted to schedule a phone interview and must submit proof of enrollment.
+Finalists will be contacted via email to schedule a Zoom interview.

 Please contact info@abortiondialogueacademy.org with any questions about the Phillip Baumberger Scholarship or the application process.